-^{}Rejected materials that were associated with the previous use of the paper (for example, staples, paper clips, tags, adhesive labels, unrecovered fibres, etc).
+Rejected materials that were associated with the previous use of the paper (for example, staples, paper clips, tags, adhesive labels, unrecovered fibres, etc).

-^{}Material that is not in any way associated with the previous use of the paper (for example, foreign items such as plastic packaging, glass, cond and grit of the paper)
+Material that is not in any way associated with the previous use of the paper (for example, foreign items such as plastic packaging, glass, sand and grit, etc).